Since the Secure Layer (SSL) Protocol was adopted by Netscape in 1994, SSL Certificates have grown into an almost unbreakable force.

 Myth 3.
 Only pages that collect sensitive data need to be secured

 Securing only your login or payment page is not enough.
-Your contact page, email subscriptions and other filling forms may be subject to attack if left unsecured.
-Your connection becomes particularly week if someone accesses the site from a public WiFi network, available at malls, airports or restaurants.
+Your contact page, email subscriptions, and other filling forms may be subject to attack if left unsecured.
+Your connection becomes particularly week if someone accesses the site from a public WiFi network, available at malls, airports, or restaurants.

 SSL Certificates are very versatile, and people often underestimate their potential.
 A Wildcard SSL Certificate allows you to include an unlimited number of subdomains under a single IP address.
 It’s the perfect solution to secure both your primary domain and all the subdomains as well.
+Moreover, if your server supports SNI (Server Name indication) you don’t need a separate IP address for every website you want to encrypt.

 Myth 5.
 The more expensive the certificate, the better the encryption